APA Guidelines for Practitioners

 The guidelines provide a resource on optimal psychological practice in pharmacotherapy.
 They also provide information for psychologists with any level of involvement with their patient’s psychotropic and other medication issues.

-Practice Parameters: Screening And Diagnosis of Autism (Currently under review/revision)
+Practice Parameters: Screening And Diagnosis of Autism (PDF, 116KB) (Currently under review/revision)

-Guidelines for Test User Qualifications (Currently under review/revision)
+Guidelines for Test User Qualifications (PDF, 1.66MB) (Currently under review/revision)

 The goal of these guidelines is to help psychologists conceptualize and implement more effective, fair and ethical psychological assessments and interventions with persons with disabilities.
 The guidelines provide suggestions on ways psychologists can make their practices more accessible and disability-sensitive, and how they might enhance their working relationships with clients with disabilities.
 Additionally, the guidelines provide information on how psychologists can obtain more education, training and experience with disability-related matters.